About World Animal Day

 Throughout history, social movements (mass actions) like World Animal Day, have always been a major vehicle for ordinary people’s participation in politics, and key in fighting for social justice and reform.
 The lives of animals are profoundly affected by the actions of individuals, businesses, and nations.
 It’s therefore essential that, as sentient beings, their rightful status as recipients of social justice is established and translated into effective animal protection.
 Through increased awareness and education, we can help develop a compassionate culture which feeds into legal reform and social progress to make this world a fairer place for all living creatures.
 A world where animals are recognised as sentient beings and full regard is always paid to their welfare.

 There are other days linked to animals such as: World Day for Laboratory Animals on 24 April and World Wildlife Day on 3 March, and these are important too.
 However, World Animal Day is the one day of the year that embraces all animals and the unique concerns of each, in every country.
 It’s a special opportunity to commemorate our love and respect for animals by doing something special to highlight their importance in the world.
 It unites the animal welfare movement, mobilising it into a global force for change.
 Participation in celebrating World Animal Day grows each year, with a huge variety of inspiring events being held in an increasing number of countries.
 In 2003, we recorded 44 events being held in 13 countries and this has now grown to an estimated 1000 events in around 100 countries.
+YOU can help enhance the visibility of World Animal Day.

 Types of events held: